Online education at FGW - support & guidelines

 Please also see the communication guidelines for the use of proctoring on the right (pdf, Dutch).

 uMail has been updated to a new software environment.
 Due to this update, any automatic forwarding from a student’s uMail account to their personal account is no longer active.
 This means any email messages you send via Blackboard or Brightspace, for example, are not automatically sent to their personal email account.
 This might hinder communications with your students as they may not be aware of this issue.
-Please inform them on the actions they need to take to re-activate the forward, for example during a lecture.
+Please inform them on what they need to do to re-activate the forward, for example during a lecture.
 You can refer to this guide.

 Extra security step